luis33k/my-it-department-app/README.md

 npm start
 ```

-After few secondes to few minutes my site will be deployed remeber to start and stop if changes made 🚀
+After few secondes to few minutes my site will be deployed remeber to RUN "npm install" then "npm start" to view properly. 🚀